createPeace:

 The createPeace initiative calls on artists and cultural practitioners to contribute their unique images of peace.
 Each work creates fresh avenues for exploring peace together — virtually and in person.

 The createPeace initiative is organized by Matthias Ries.
-To date, artists from the following countries are participating:
+To date, artists from the following countries and territories are participating:

-Afghanistan, Argentina, Austria, Botswana, Brazil, Chile, China, Colombia, Cyprus, Dagestan, Democratic Republic of Congo, England, Finland, France, Georgia, Germany, Greece, Greenland, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, Netherlands, Nigeria, Norway, Poland, Portugal, Romania, Rwanda, Sri Lanka, Sudan, Sweden, Syria, Taiwan, Ukraine, Uruguay, USA, Venezuela, Yemen.
+Afghanistan, Algeria, Argentina, Armenia, Austria, Bosnia and Herzegovina, Botswana, Brazil, Chile, China, Colombia, Cyprus, Czech Republic, Dagestan, Democratic Republic of the Congo, Egypt, England, Ethiopia, Finland, France, Georgia, Germany, Greece, Greenland, Honduras, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, the Netherlands, Nigeria, Northern Ireland, Norway, Pakistan, Poland, Portugal, Romania, Rwanda, South Africa, South Korea, Sri Lanka, Sudan, Sweden, Syria, Taiwan, Türkiye, Ukraine, Uruguay, the United States, Venezuela, Yemen, Zimbabwe.